sproof/docs/docs/docker/docker-api.rst

 3. ``name`` (optional) - A name for the file.
 This name may also be used as a tag.
 4. ``validFrom`` (optional) - A unix timestamp to indicate when the document is valid.
 If nothing is provided the document is valid after the registration.
 5. ``validUntil`` (optional) - A unix timestamp when the registration expires.
+6. ``tags`` (optional) - A comma separated list of tags for your document.
+Note: A tag contains only letters from A-Z and numbers.
+All other characters will be removed.

 -------